The posts in this weblog have various referrals to publications about art environments.

 Pavel Konečný and Roberta Trapani (Eds), Bonaria Manca.
 Rinascere ogni giorno.
 (Marginàlie, 2014), with contributions by Jean-Marie Drot, Claire Margat, Gabriele Mina, Daniela Rosi e Roberta Trapani.

 Giada Carraro, La casa delle girandolle, L'arte cinetica di un poeta astronomo veneziano.
 Roma (Ed Linaria), 2014.

 These two Italian publications are monographs, discussing life and work of Italian creators of art environments Bonaria Manca and Donato Zangrossi.
-As shown in above bibliography a lot of books about art environments are rather comprehensive, presenting an overview of a number of artists, in the form of a annotated photobook, a "travel guide" or (more recenty) a scholarly analysis.
+As shown in above bibliography a lot of books about art environments are rather comprehensive, presenting an overview of a number of artists, in the form of a annotated photo book, a "travel guide" or (more recently) a scholarly analysis.

 The bibliography shows that in the course of the years monographs have been published too, such as about Raymond Isidore, Abbé Fouré, Schulthess, Karl Junker and Veijo Rönkkönen.
 Then there are creators of art environments who got relatively much publicity, especially in articles in magazines and newspapers, such as Facteur Cheval (not included in above selected bibliography).

 It remains to be seen if above two Italian monographs mark a new episode in publishing about art environments, i.e. the appearance of monographs with a relatively thorough review of individual outsider artists and the art environments they made.